hassanshaikley/demo/README.md

 ## :two: Introduction

-It's a CLI that asks you questions and then responds.
+It's a CLI that asks you questions and then responds based off of your answers.

 ## :three: Commands